Shohanmia29/bdnsi_yttc/README.md

-## BTSI web
+## btcisbd.com

-BTSI version 2 is a web application based on laravel web framework.
+btcisbd.com is a web application based on laravel web framework.

 ## Copyright